 The P&C conducts fundraising activities throughout the year to enable the purchase of additional items for the school and to enhance student learning.
-The major fundraisers each year are the Footy Tipping Competition, Dance Offs and Raffles.
-The P&C are also generously organising the end of year Family Picnic.
-Volunteers are sought to assist with fundraising events and if you can help by donating a couple of hours of your time, please contact Kiri Errey 0402 599 451.
+The major fundraisers each year are the Easter raffle, Quiz Night and BBQs.
+The P&C also help run the end of year events and cater the Walk to School breakfast and Celebration of Learning night.
+Volunteers are sought to assist with fundraising events and if you can help by donating a couple of hours of your time, please contact Karen Martella on 0437 171 082.